clog-tool/clog-cli/README.md

     -v, --version            Prints version information

 OPTIONS:
-        --from=from                   e.g. 12a8546
+        --from <from>                e.g. 12a8546
-    -r, --repository <repository>     e.g. https://github.com/thoughtram/clog
+    -o, --outfile <outfile>          Where to write the changelog (Defaults to 'changelog.md') -r, --repository <repository>    e.g. https://github.com/thoughtram/clog
-        --setversion <setversion>     e.g. 1.0.1
         --subtitle <subtitle>        e.g. crazy-release-title
-        --to <to>                     e.g. 8057684 (Defaults to HEAD when omitted)
+        --to <to>                    e.g. 8057684 (Defaults to HEAD when omitted) --setversion <ver>           e.g. 1.0.1
 ```

 ### Try it!